matthewstevenson88/s2a-core/ABOUT.md

 secure connections with other applications or services using mTLS as a transport layer security protocol.
 S2A offers mTLS handshake offloading so that applications do not have to hold the long-term private key material.
-Specifically, the S2A performs the handshake with the peer using the application as a proxy for all handshake messages.
+Specifically, S2A performs the handshake with the peer using the application as a proxy for all handshake messages.
 After the handshake is complete, the S2A hands off the negotiated session keys to the application where they are used in the record protocol implementation to encrypt and decrypt data plane traffic.